RajajiVignan/RajajiVignan/README.md

 ### 👋 Hi, I’m @RajajiVignan
+- 😃 I'm a Data Science student and a freelancer.
 - 👀 I’m interested in Data Science, Machine Learning, Deep Learning and Engineering Physics.
 - 🌱 I’m currently learning Deep Learning.
 - 💞️ I’m looking to collaborate on Image processing and NLP projects.